Walmart seeks small answers to big sales problem

 "I think smaller communities like ours — our people do have a tendency to drive out of town to do a lot of their business," Tatum Mayor Phil Cory told the News-Journal.
 "I don’t know how to project it, but it might mean that some of that business might stay more local."

-Which of Walmart's three smaller store concepts — Walmart Neighborhood Market, Walmart Express and Walmart To Go — do you think has the greatest potential to boost the company's sales?
+Is Walmart smart to shift its focus to smaller stores to help boost sales in the U.S.?
+Which of Walmart’s three smaller store concepts — Walmart Neighborhood Market, Walmart Express and Walmart To Go — do you think has the greatest potential to boost the company’s sales?